Skip to content

 In merge_children=True case, child nodes are copied instead of the parent node.

-• If same node is copied, the child nodes of the node are merged with the node's parent.
+• Otherwise, the child nodes of the node are merged with the node's parent

 >>> root = str_to_tree(